Nico Siegrist

-Nico Siegrist (born 9 June 1991) is a Swiss football striker playing for SC Kriens in the Swiss Promotion League.
+Nico Siegrist (born 9 June 1991) is a Swiss football striker playing for SC Kriens in the Swiss Challenge League.

 Club career

 FC Luzern

 Nico began his career at FC Luzern and headed off to play one season at local team SC Kriens.
 He made his debut in the Swiss Super League during the 2008-09 season.

 FC Aarau

 In February 2012 Nico signed with FC Aarau of the Swiss Challenge League until the end of the 2011-12 season.
 On 11 February 2012, in his final game before heading to Aarau, Siegrist scored the equaliser for Luzern in a 1-1 draw away at FC Thun in the Arena Thun just 33 seconds after coming off the substitutes bench.
 Nico scored on his debut for Aarau on 19 February 2012, scoring after 15 minutes in a 3-2 defeat to FC Vaduz at the Rheinpark Stadion.